|The School Board of Putnam County|

-Consequences and appropriate remedial action for a school employee found to have committed an act of bullying or harassment or found to have falsely accused another as a means of bullying or harassment shall include discipline in accordance with District policies, administrative procedures, and the collective bargaining agreement.
+Consequences and appropriate remedial action for a school employee found to have committed an act of bullying or harassment or found to have wrongfully and intentionally accused another as a means of bullying or harassment shall include discipline in accordance with District policies, administrative procedures, and the collective bargaining agreement.
 Egregious acts of harassment by certified educators may result in a sanction against an educator's State-issued certificate.
-(See the Principles of Professional Conduct of the Education Profession in Florida – F.A.C.
+(See the Principles of Professional Conduct of the Education Profession in Florida - F.A.C.
 6B-1006)

 Procedure for Reporting